-High-end APU perimeter systems such as the FD525 APU support up to 25 independent zones.
+High-end APU head-end systems support up to 25 independent zones.
 The APU interrogates each zone continuously and analyzes the optical return signals from each zone to determine whether or not an intrusion is taking place.
+Best practices for high-security installations include looping the cable with outgoing cable top and return on the bottom of the fence.